 Mount Oryn is more of a state than it is a city, being spread out thinly divided into thirteen districts.
 North Docks is district 5, with fifty-one wards in the northern most reaches of the city.
 The district’s northern most dock wards are situated on the south bank of a large river that runs westward through the center of the kingdom.

 Our sixteen-year-old apprentice is trying to eke out a life here, with an unreasonable Master Dragoman overseeing him.

 The five published volumes containing the collections of the first twenty-two episodes of Dragoman Bloodgrue series cover a season or two of Bloodgrue’s grueling life.
 And he’s just starting out on his journey.

-Links to our friends and sponsors of InUPress and authors:
+Links to our friends and sponsors of InUPress and our authors:

-Our blog site hosts we contribute post to which include:
+Our blog site hosts who we contribute post to include:

 Peace Country Writers is our local Alberta Peace Country web listing of authors, publishers and writing groups.

 of local Alberta Peace Country businesses, by local business.

 Artscript Publications publishes and promotes the writing of Douglas Greenfield.
 An author of two books, an autobiography and a historical fiction.
 Both worth a read.